DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}
 # Final Exam

-The final exam will be from 3:00 to 6:00 PM on Thursday, May 11, in 100 GPB (Genetics & Plant Biology).
+The final exam will be from 3:00 to 6:00 PM on Thursday, May 11, in 100 GPB (Genetics and Plant Biology).
 For details about exam scheduling visit [the Berkeley Exam Calendar](http://registrar.berkeley.edu/sis-SC-message).
 {% include syllabus_entry end=true %}